 Jürgen Klopp’s side are the current European champions – having won the competition at the Wanda Metropolitano on June 1 – and are leading the Premier League.
 In the Champions League, they finished top of Group E in front of Napoli, Red Bull Salzburg and KRC Genk.

 The Merseyside team are undoubtedly one of the world’s strongest sides and are enjoying a spectacular run of form.
-They’re 10 points ahead of second-placed Leicester City in the Premier League – in which they remain unbeaten 17 games into the competition.
+They’re 25 points ahead of second-placed Manchester City in the Premier League – in which they remain unbeaten 26 games into the competition.
+Truly incredible numbers.

 Liverpool have won the Champions League six times (beating Tottenham 2-0 in the last final at our stadium), 18 league titles, seven FA Cups, eight League Cups, three UEFA Cups and four UEFA Super Cups.